-HWH is a member of the Hutchison Port Holdings (HPH) Group.
-Hutchison Port Holdings (HPH), a subsidiary of the multinational conglomerate Hutchison Whampoa Limited (HWL), is the world’s leading port investor, developer and operator.
-The HPH network of port operations comprises 315 berths in 52 ports, spanning 26 countries throughout Asia, the Middle East, Africa, Europe, the Americas and Australasia.
-Over the years, HPH has expanded internationally into other logistics, transportation-related and hotel businesses.
-These include cruise ship terminals, airport and hotel operations, distribution centres, rail services, and ship repair facilities.
-In 2010, the HPH port network handled a combined throughput of 75 million TEU worldwide.
+HPH, a subsidiary of CK Hutchison Holdings Ltd (CK Hutchison), is the world's leading port investor, developer and operator.
+The HPH network of port operations comprises 319 berths in 52 ports, spanning 26 countries throughout Asia, the Middle East, Africa, Europe, the Americas and Australasia.
+Over the years, HPH has expanded internationally into other logistics and transportation-related businesses.
+These include cruise ship terminals, airport operations, distribution centres, rail services, and ship repair facilities.
+In 2013, the HPH port network handled a combined throughput of 78.3 million TEU worldwide.

 Built as a rail ferry port in the 1880s by the Great Eastern Railway, Harwich International Port has developed and expanded over more than a century into a highly efficient, modern, multipurpose port.